Faculty

 Associate Professor of Medicine

-Dr. Kim received a BA and MS from the University of Chicago and an MD and PhD from the University of Michigan.
-He completed residency training in Internal Medicine at the University of Pittsburgh and a fellowship in Pulmonary and Critical Care Medicine at the University of California San Francisco before joining Oregon Health & Science University.
-He studies signaling mechanisms that exaggerate innate immune responses in chronic airway diseases, cares for patients at the Portland VA Medical Center, and teaches pulmonary medicine to trainees.
-He is Director of the Pulmonary Function Laboratory at the Portland VA and VA Site Director for the OHSU Pulmonary and Critical Care Medicine Fellowship program.
-Dr Kim's research and publications.
+Dr. Kim graduated from the University of Chicago with an AB in Chemistry and an MS in Biochemistry.
+He earned a combined MD/PhD from the University of Michigan prior to completing residency training in Internal Medicine at the University of Pittsburgh.
+Moving West, he completed fellowship training in Pulmonary and Critical Care Medicine and at the University of California San Francisco before joining Portland VA/OHSU in 2011.
+During his early career, Dr. Kim led a translational research program on novel mechanisms of chronic airway inflammatory diseases.
+Currently, he focuses on patient care and education at the Portland VA, where he directs the Pulmonary Outpatient Clinic and the Pulmonary Function Laboratory and is VA Site Director for the OHSU Pulmonary and Critical Care Medicine Fellowship program.
+View Dr. Kim's bibliography here.

 Miranda Lim, MD, PhD